MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/inf-requirements-for-ndkpi.md

     For more information about advanced properties, see [Specifying Configuration Parameters for the Advanced Properties Page](specifying-configuration-parameters-for-the-advanced-properties-page.md).

+## *NetworkDirectRoCEFrameSize INF keyword

--  The **\*NetworkDirectRoCEFrameSize** keyword specifies the administrator requested maximum transmission unit for NetworkDirect communications. **\*NetworkDirectRoCEFrameSize** isn't currently required.
+The **\*NetworkDirectRoCEFrameSize** keyword specifies the administrator requested maximum transmission unit for NetworkDirect communications. **\*NetworkDirectRoCEFrameSize** isn't currently required.
 However, in future releases, adapters that support the **\*NetworkDirect** keyword with **RoCE** or **RoCEv2** may be required to support this keyword.

-    The acceptable registry values for this keyword are 256, 512, 1024, 2048, and 4096.
+- The acceptable registry values for **\*NetworkDirectRoCEFrameSize** are 256, 512, 1024, 2048, and 4096.
 The value of 1024 is required.

-    The adapter must use the largest supported size for **\*NetworkDirectRoCEFrameSize** that doesn't exceed **\*JumboPacket**.
+- The adapter must use the largest supported size for **\*NetworkDirectRoCEFrameSize** that doesn't exceed **\*JumboPacket**.

-    If the configured value of **\*NetworkDirectRoCEFrameSize** differs from the operational (active) RoCE MTU, the driver must log an event in the system event log indicating operational (active) RoCE MTU.
+- If the configured value of **\*NetworkDirectRoCEFrameSize** differs from the operational (active) RoCE MTU, the driver must log an event in the system event log indicating operational (active) RoCE MTU.

 **Note**: The miniport driver is automatically restarted after a change is made in the advanced property page for the adapter unless the change can be made effective without the restart.

 The following table describes the **\*NetworkDirectRoCEFrameSize** keyword and values that can be edited.
 The min and max values define the required limits for supported values.
 An individual adapter can support a lower minimum value or higher maximum value but must support at least these values.

     | SubkeyName | ParamDesc | Type | Default value | Min | Max |